 On January 26, 2017, the Company issued a notice of termination under its Office Lease Agreement between the Company and PSN Partners, L.P. (the "Office Lease") for office space in Palmer Square in Princeton, New Jersey.
-The termination of the Office Lease did not trigger any early termination payment and will be effective in October 2017, through which time the Company will be responsible for paying continuing rental fees.
+The termination of the Office Lease did not trigger any early termination payment and is effective October 2017.